ashwinravi1259/docs-test-fork/docs/user-wallets/pkps/advanced-topics/auth-methods/social-login.md

 }
 ```

-To login using Discord, you need to initialize the provider with `ProviderType.Discord` and pass it a Discord `clientId` along `redirectUri`
+To login using Discord, you need to initialize the provider with `PROVIDER_TYPE.Discord` and pass it a Discord `clientId` along `redirectUri`

 ```javascript
 // Set up LitAuthClient